 From there, The Wandering Emperor takes over the game with ease, growing creatures, popping out 2/2s, and then removing anything you try to attack with.

-4. Teferi, Time Raveler
+6. Teferi, Time Raveler

-Prevalent in Standard until it finally ate a belated ban, this three mana planeswalker was an oppressive control card that was incredibly annoying to come up against, due to the number of strategies he shuts down.
+Prevalent in Standard until it finally ate a belated ban, this three-mana planeswalker was an oppressive control card that was incredibly annoying to come up against due to the number of strategies he shuts down.

 Thanks to his static ability, you can’t play counterspells; in fact, instants in general are out.
 On top of that, your opponent can play sorceries on your turn, which just feels unfair.
 That -3 ability is super-handy too, removing a threat and providing card advantage.

-Paired with his buddy Narset, Parter of Veils, Teferi terrorised the Standard format for the duration of his time there.
+Paired with his buddy Narset, Parter of Veils, Teferi terrorized the Standard format for the duration of his time there.
 Beyond Standard, the card saw plenty of play in non-rotating formats like Modern as well, and with good reason.

-3. Ugin, The Spirit Dragon
+5. Ugin, The Spirit Dragon

 The most costly planeswalker on this list, Ugin, The Spirit Dragon comes with plenty of loyalty and some extremely powerful effects that make them well worth the cost.